thedavidmeister/cljc-md5/README.md

 Only one fn is provided `md5.core/string->md5-hex`.

-String goes in, md5 hex string comes out, simple 😃.
+String goes in, md5 hex string comes out.
+Simple 😃.

 Simple example, hashing an email for use in [Gravatar](gravatar.com) URLs.